sailfish009/openstructure/modules/mol/mm/doc/integrators.rst

 .. currentmodule:: ost.mol

-The Integrators are a wrapper around the integrators provided by OpenMM and have to be attached to the :class:`Settings` when setting up a simulation to provide a way of making the thing shake.
+The Integrators are a wrapper around the integrators provided by OpenMM and have to be attached to the :class:`Settings` when setting up a simulation.
+It provides a way of making the thing shake.